- Weapon Program Background Report

 October 1999: Iran reportedly sells Scud-B and Scud-C missiles to the Democratic Republic of the Congo (formerly Zaire).
 Iranian military officers and technicians are on hand to help assemble the missiles.

 November 1999: U.S. intelligence reportedly believes that North Korea recently sold Iran 12 Nodong missile engines.

 January 2000: Iran commissions three production lines at the Education and Research Institute of the Ministry of Defense.
 They will allegedly help Iran become self-sufficient in the production of HTPB resin, aluminum powder, and potassium chlorite—all of which are useful in the production of solid rocket propellant.

 February 2000: Iran reportedly tests a Shahab-3 missile equipped with a North Korean engine.
-The missile was launched from a TEL at an airbase of Iran's Islamic Revolutionary Guard Corps (IRGC).
+The missile was launched from a transporter erector launcher (TEL) at an IRGC airbase.
 Iranian sources say the missile has an inertial navigation guidance system and a circular error probable (CEP) of approximately three kilometers.

 March 2000: Israeli and U.S. officials reportedly agree that Iran can deploy the Shahab-3 missile.